TresAmigosSD/SMV/docs/ref/run_app.md

 <tr>
 <th colspan="3">What To Run
 <br>
-One one of the options below must be specified.
+One of the options below must be specified.
 </th>
 </tr>